Assassination of S. W. R. D. Bandaranaike: Conspiracy theories

 Many conspiracy theories posit that the assassination involved people or organizations in addition to those accused and convicted.
 One of the major conspiracies are that the murder was carried out by Ossie Corea an underworld kingpin who was imposing as Talduwe Somarama Thero.
 Others claim that then Minister Stanley de Zoysa was an accomplice in the murder and his brother Sydney de Zoysa, Deputy Inspector General of Police of Range II had attempted to have Talduwe Somarama Thero killed soon after the Prime Minister was shot.

 Reaction to the assassination

 The assassination evoked stunned reactions nationally and worldwide.
 It led to a period of political instability where the caretaker government of Dahanayake lasted only one year and following an in-divisive elections in March 1960 when Dudley Senanayake formed a government for a brief period.
 Bandaranaike's party the Sri Lanka Freedom Party selected his widow Sirima Bandaranaike as the leader of the party.
 She became the world's first female Prime Minister when another coalition led by the SLFP won elections in July 1960.

 Artifacts, museums and locations today

-The murder weapon, fatal bullet and the Clothing worn by Bandaranaike on that day are on display at the National Museum of Colombo.
+The murder weapon, the fatal bullet and the clothing worn by Bandaranaike on that day are on display at the National Museum of Colombo.
 Tintagel remained the private residence of the Bandaranaike family until it was converted into a hotel in 2010.